Consumer Medicine Information

 Taking other medicines

-you buy without a doctor's prescription such as tryptophan, St John's Wort (hypericum perforatum), perphenazine, risperidone,
+disorder (ADHD) including tryptophan, St John's Wort (hypericum perforatum), perphenazine,

-medicines used in anaesthesia or to treat pain or chronic pain, specifically tramadol or fentanyl.
+medicines used in anaesthesia or to treat pain or chronic pain, such as tramadol or

-medicines used to control epilepsy (anticonvulsants), such as phenytoin
+medicines used to control epilepsy (known as anticonvulsants), such as phenytoin,

 medicines used to treat migraine attacks such as sumatriptan

 medicines used to thin blood (anti-coagulants) such as warfarin, aspirin, non-steroidal